Debt Settlement

 14. Do I have to pay taxes on the amount I save?

 The forgiving creditor must give you a 1099-C tax form and you must report to the IRS for the forgiven or canceled portion of the debt that exceeds $600 as taxable income.
 However, the IRS does not require you to report the forgiven debt if you were insolvent, meaning the amount of your debt was greater than your assets when the creditor forgave the debt.
-Note: Under IRS rules you cannot exclude any canceled debt that is more than the amount by which you were insolvent.
-For example, if you have a $20,000 debt and $8,000 in assets, you cannot exclude more than $12,000 of forgiven debt from your income tax.
-Any forgiven debt over $12,000 on the same year must be reported as taxable income.
-Ultimately, consult with your tax advisor on this matter.

 15. Will my personal information be sold or given to other parties?